tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 Attaches an UndoManager to the document model.
 Ctrl-Z does an undo, and Ctrl-Y does a redo for all platforms except Mac, which uses Meta-Z for undo, and Shift-Meta-Z for redo.

 Do note however that if you enable styling as you type in settings, then the styling actions also gets recorded by the UndoManager!
-So a the first Ctrl-Z might just undo the styling, and the next Ctrl-Z does what you expected it to do.
+So the first Ctrl-Z might just undo the styling, and the next Ctrl-Z does what you expected it to do.
 I have currently not found a way around this.

 ### Generate PDF & HTML